grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 A boolean, true or false.
 When this option is enabled (set to true), all of the verifications that would otherwise be done to establish trust in a server provided TLS certificate will be ignored.
-This is only about connections created by VU code such as http requests.
+This only applies to connections created by VU code, such as http requests.
 Available in `k6 run` and `k6 cloud` commands

 | Env                           | CLI                          | Code / Config file      | Default |